nixxphi/htr-typescript/README.md

 # Hotel Rooms Management System

-This project is a Hotel Rooms Management System built with Node.js, Express.js, and MongoDB.
+This project is a Hotel Rooms Management System built with Typescript, Express.js, and MongoDB.
 It provides a backend API for managing rooms and room types in a hotel.

 ## Features